spoilerdo/KafkaDemoProject/README.md

 4. Use: `helm install kafka deployments/kafka` to install kafka.
 5. Use: `helm install kafka-manager deployments/kafka-manager` to install the kafka-manager.
    This is a UI manager were you get an overview of topics, brokers and more.
-6. To see if all the pods have been deployed correctly run the following line: `kubectl get all --all-namespaces`.
+6. To see if all the pods have been deployed correctly run the following command: `kubectl get all --all-namespaces`.
-   It should look something like the following picture:
+   The result should look like the following picture:
    ![kubernetes](img/KubernetesScreenCapture.png)
 7. If you use minikube you will need to open a tunnel in order to access the kafka-manager: `minikube tunnel`.
 8. To go to the kafka-manager you can type in the external IP of the istio gateway service into a browser and login with the following credentials:
    username: admin
    password: admin
-9. Now to start local development you will need to port forward kafka input port otherwise you cant access kafka: `kubectl -n kafka port-forward <DEPLOYMENT NAME> 9092:9092`.
+9. Now to start local development you will need to port forward the kafka input port otherwise you cant access kafka: `kubectl -n kafka port-forward <DEPLOYMENT NAME> 9092:9092`.
 10. Now run the project locally (don't recommend using IIS Express) and you can make GRPC calls to the backend trough: localhost:5000.

 ### Known issues
 #### Coredns crash
 If the core dns is crashed you can follow the next steps to fix it:
 1. `kubectl rollout restart -n kube-system deployment/coredns` to restart it.
-2. then use `kubectl get all --all-namespaces`  to check if the coredns pods are restarted.
+2. Then use `kubectl get all --all-namespaces`  to check if the coredns pods are restarted.
-3. if the storage-provisioner also is crashed but the coredns pods are running now.
-You can restart kubernetes to fix this.
+3. If the storage-provisioner also crashed but the coredns pods are running now.
+You can restart you machine to fix this.

 ## Test Payment Application
 The payment application contains two kafka events that will fire at two different topics: process payment and process payment failed.
 These run as a background service so they will always run and search for new topic data to process.
-The following 2 scenario's will each make use of these processes so you can follow these to test if the application works:
+The following 2 scenario's will each make use of these processes:

 ### Pay success
 If you register two users into the database you can make a payment between these users.
 The payment process will receive this payment and tries to process it.
-In this scenario it will succeed.
+In this scenario it should succeed.
 1. Register two users and save their id's.
 2. Use the two id's in the pay call one as receiver the other as sender:
    ![Pay](img/Pay%20grpc.png)